Introduction: Random Reinforcement

 The Coercion Cycle describes how aggressive and antisocial behaviors develop in relationships.

 Please note that we cannot prevent students from attending to their basic needs!
-However, if a student leaves your class for extended time same time each day or always during a specific task, it might be beneficial to talk to the student and find out what is happening.
+However, if a student leaves your class for an extended time, at the same time each day, or always during a specific task, it might be beneficial to talk to the student and find out what is happening.